Gabriella439/slides/liquidhaskell/slides.md

 example x = if abs x < 0 then head [] else x
 ```

-# Preconditions vs Postconditions
+# Proving Postconditions

-Preconditions are "free"

-Postconditions are not "free".
-You have to either ...
+You cannot add a postcondition unless you can:

 * Prove the postcondition from some precondition: